 Nowadays, you can hear the statement “I was convicted without knowing” more and more often.
 The truth is that the current law actually allows a debtor to be convicted quite easily and quickly.
-However, the problem in this field arises neither from legal possibilities, provided by way of order for payment proceedings, nor from short preclusive terms, but mainly from the difficulties resulting from the issue regarding service of judicial documents in relation to cases.
+However, the problem in this field arises neither from legal possibilities, provided by way of an order for payment proceedings, nor from short preclusive terms, but mainly from the difficulties resulting from the issue regarding serving judicial documents in relation to cases.

 Legal provisions in relation to legal entities are quite clear and definite.
 A legal entity may be served a summons only at its last address entered in the Commercial Register.
-If the merchant has left its address or moved to another place without, however, entering this information in the Register, it is not a basis on which judicial documents shall be sent to another address.
+If the merchant has left its address or moved to another place without, however, entering this information in the Register, it is not a basis on which serving judicial documents shall be done on another address.
 The principle of absence of registered data in the Commercial Register shall apply, namely – circumstances, which are not submitted to the Register, are considered to be unknown to any third parties.

 In view of this, it may turn out that a company, which has moved its business to another place, continues to receive its correspondence at its previous address.
-Certainly, there is also a possibility that the merchant continues to reside at its address, but no notice has been served on the same for objective reasons, for example: broken doorbell, locked front door, absence of a representative of the company at a given time and the like.
+Certainly, there is also a possibility that the merchant continues to reside at its address, but no notice has been served on the same for objective reasons, for example, broken doorbell, locked front door, an absence of a representative of the company at a given time and the like.
 It is also likely that the representatives of the company are intentionally hiding.

-All the above determine the need of clear and definitive rules for the service of summonses and judicial documents on legal entities, as well as specific criteria for the matter in which cases it can be assumed that documents and summonses are duly served and, accordingly, the proceedings may continue without this subsequently becomes a prerequisite for the revocation of a judicial act or performed procedural action.
+All the above determine the need of clear and definitive rules for the service of summonses and serving judicial documents on legal entities, as well as specific criteria for the matter in which cases it can be assumed that documents and summonses are duly served and, accordingly, the proceedings may continue without this subsequently becomes a prerequisite for the revocation of a judicial act or performed procedural action.

 A well-known legal principle is that the law treats merchants as professionals.
 This also means, respectively, that it applies more strictly to them and does not allow deviations from established rules.